 - orange juice

-I had my first taste of this cake years back when our good neighbor Jane shared it with us.
+I had my first taste of Jewish apple cake years back when our good neighbor Jane shared one with us.

 I was hooked ever since and there’s not a fall that goes by that I don’t make it.